sgrove/bushido_html5_starter_app/README.md

 ============================================================
 About
 -----
-This is an app that's deployable in one-click to Bushido, a robust and completely open hosting platform for Rails 2, Rails 3, Sinatra, and of course, HTML5 apps.
+This is an app that's deployable in one-click to Bushido, a robust and completely open hosting platform for
+    Rails 2
+    Rails 3
+    Sinatra
+    HTML5 apps, of course :)

 Customizing and deployment
 --------------------------